Continued Support for Energy Efficiency & Nearly-Zero Buildings in North Macedonia

 The EU Ambassador Michalis Rokas also addressed the attendees, confirming the continued support for the successful completion of this important infrastructure project.

-With over €1 billion invested in energy efficiency and growing demand for more investments, the Regional Energy Efficiency Programme (REEP), established by the Western Balkans Investment Framework, remains a key instrument for the region's green transition.
+With over €1 billion invested in energy efficiency and growing demand for more investments, REEP remains a key instrument for the region's green transition.

-The WBIF is the main vehicle for the implementation of the Economic and Investment Plan for the Western Balkans 2021-2027 which directly contributes to Global Gateway - the European strategy to boost smart, clean and secure connections in digital, energy and transport sectors, and to strengthen health, education and research systems across the world.
-Global Gateway is fully aligned with the UN’s Agenda 2030 and its Sustainable Development Goals, as well as the Paris Agreement.
-The initiative aims to mobilise up to €300 billion in investments worldwide.
-Through a 'Team Europe approach', Global Gateway will bring together the EU, its Member States and their financial and development institutions to mobilise the private sector to leverage investments for a transformational impact.
+The Western Balkans Investment Framework (WBIF) contributes directly to Global Gateway, the EU’s strategy to boost smart, clean and secure connections in digital, energy and transport, while strengthening health, education and research systems worldwide.
+Global Gateway aims to mobilise up to €300 billion worldwide in investments through a Team Europe approach, bringing together the EU, its Member States and financial institutions to leverage investments for a transformational impact.